ripSquid/styrdokument/pm/eng/pm_for_jml.md

 - To hold and arrange a JML workshop for new students during the reception.
 - To hold and arrange a JML workshop for those that participate in the reception of new students.
 - To hold and arrange a JML workshop so the chapter board and those holding a trustee position within the chapter has the opportunity to participate once during their elected term.
+- To lead the preventive work according to the Memo for Conduct of Conduct.
+- To inform the chapter members about the PM for Conduct of Conduct.

 ### 3.2 JML-Workgroup